 Sometimes I don’t get to have breakfast until the early afternoon.
 Of course, the issue with that is then I can’t decided whether I want breakfast or lunch.
 Does that ever happen to you?
 And you just can’t choose.
 Well, shakshuka solves all of these problems.
 The eggs give you that breakfast feel, but the spicy tomato sauce has that late night comfort feel to it.

-It’s that time of year when people begin asking “what are you making for Thanksgiving?”
+It’s the time of year when people begin asking “what are you making for Thanksgiving?”
 “What type of pie are you having?”
 Pumpkin?
 Sweet potato?
 Well my friend threw out pecan pie.
-Huh.
-Well, that’s a new one for me.
-I’ve always stayed away from pecan pie because it’s always been too sweet for me.
-Of course, when we takes trips to the southern United States it doesn’t keep me from ordering it jus to see how it tastes.
+Well, that was a new one for me.
+But you know me, I’m always up for a sweet challenge.
+So I’m sharing my Bourbon Pecan Pie recipe.
+Hope you like it.

 What do you bring to a Thanksgiving brunch?
 Sweet potato pancakes.
 I’ve been mulling over this idea of Thanksgiving Brunch ever since we had brunch at my friends house the other weekend.
 The holidays can be a stressful time especially when there are so many family and friends to see.
 I remember when my husband and I were back and forth on the highway from afternoon until midnight trying to see all of our family during the holidays.